goschtl/zope/bluebream/website/docs/v1.0/manual/browserresource.rst

       file="resource.txt"
       layer="default" />

-Line 2: This is the name under which the resource will be known in Zope.
+- Line 2: This is the name under which the resource will be known in Zope.

-Line 3: The file attribute specifies the path to the resource on the filessytem.
-The current working directory ('.') is always the directory the configuration file is located.
+- Line 3: The file attribute specifies the path to the resource on the filessytem.
+The current working directory (``.``) is always the directory the configuration file is located.
 So in the example above, the file ``resource.txt`` is located in the same folder as the configuration file is.

-Line 4: The optional layer attribute specifies the layer the resource is added to.
+- Line 4: The optional layer attribute specifies the layer the resource is added to.
 By default, the default layer is selected.

-Once you hook up the configuration file to the main configuration path and restart BlueBream, you should be able to access the resource now via a Browser using http://localhost:8080/@@/resource.txt.
-The
-@@/ in the URL tells the traversal mechanism that the following object is a resource.
+Once you hook up the configuration file to the main configuration path and restart BlueBream, you should be able to access the resource now via a Browser at: http://localhost:8080/@@/resource.txt.
+The ``@@/`` in the URL tells the traversal mechanism that the following object is a resource.

 Image Resource